Today, I want to share with you some ideas to help you maintain a positive attitude despite the presence of negative people or circumstances…

 I realize there are times when it’s very hard to have a positive attitude.
 I’ve been there many times, but I also know I am ultimately the one in charge of my emotions and attitude.
 I am keenly aware that if I allow myself to moan and groan and wallow in self-pity, I will lengthen my period of pain.
 I just don’t see how things can improve if I have a bad attitude.
 Think about it…how can things improve if you don’t expect they will?

 When you are faced with difficult challenges, keep in mind that your expectations will in all likelihood determine the outcome.

 Avoid Speaking Poorly of People—There will be occasions when people exercise bad judgment or display inappropriate behaviors.
-It is certainly within your prerogative to offer constructive criticism to these people but it’s in poor taste to talk behind their back to their friends or co-workers.
+It is certainly within your prerogative to offer constructive criticism to these people, but it’s in poor taste to talk behind their backs to their friends or co-workers.
 If you allow yourself to be consumed with negative thoughts about a person, your unconstructive attitude will be obvious to others.

 I am always impressed with people who don’t speak poorly of others, especially if they have the right to do so.

 Maintain a Good Attitude Even if It’s Bad News—One of the things that really stands out in my mind is when people handle themselves with class in the face of bad news.
 For instance, if you are laid off from your job, lose a big sale, or are denied a well-deserved promotion, be intentional about how you handle yourself.